Minor in Possession of Alcohol in California - BPC 25662

 If your teenage son or daughter has been charged with possession of alcohol - Call our juvenile crimes defense attorney to review the details.

-Penalties for possession of alcohol can be serious and can result in a one year suspension of your child's driver's license in addition to large fines and up to a year in jail.
+Penalties for possession of alcohol can be serious and can result in a one-year suspension of your child's driver's license in addition to large fines and up to a year in jail.

 California Business and Professions Code 25661 defines the crime of minors having possession of a fake ID.

-We are geared towards preventing your child from becoming entangled in the court system and work towards developing alternatives to the penalties dealt by the courts.
+We are geared towards preventing your child from becoming entangled in the court system and work towards developing alternatives to the penalties dealt with by the courts.

 With a strong and effective legal team working on your behalf, our office can help your son or daughter get a second chance and avoid further problems with the law.
 Call today and schedule a consultation to learn how we can help you.